DevelDoe/LegacyLog/development/README.md

 # captains-log

 ## todo
-* fix adding of objects, shoud be done with actions
-* search for all user
+* search for all articles
 * layout console
 * use fetch instead (article)
 * user can take notes
 * all resources on a moon
 * fix duplicate validation
+* fix forms